Bachelor of Science (BSc) majoring in Biological Sciences

 - MARINE 303 Freshwater and Estuarine Ecology

-As a Biological Sciences student you’ll take common ‘core’ courses in each year of study.
-From 2019, you can choose to keep your Biological Sciences major general, or you can choose to follow one or more of the following pathways:
+As a Biological Sciences student you’ll take common core courses in each year of study.
+You can choose to keep your Biological Sciences major general, or you can choose to follow one or more of the following pathways:

 Doing a double major with Biological Sciences